Theatre of Argentina: History

-Argentine theatre traces its origins to Viceroy Juan José de Vértiz y Salcedo's creation of the colony's first theatre, La Ranchería, in 1783.
+The history of Argentine theatre goes back to the sixteenth and seventeenth centuries, with public performances put on by Jesuits or missionaries in attempts to convert the local Indigenous population to Christianity.
+These performances were irregular until 1747.
+In 1757, the first outdoor theatre was built, though it only lasted until 1761.

+The first viceroy, Juan José de Vértiz y Salcedo, created the colony's first theatre, La Ranchería, in 1783 with the help of an actor named Francisco Velarde, who had proposed the idea initially and acted as the theatre's manager.
+The construction of it faced backlash from the church, to which Vértiz compromised by establishing that every staged play had to be approved by them first.

 In this stage, in 1786, a tragedy entitled Siripo had its premiere.
 Siripo is now a lost work (only the second act is conserved), and can be considered the first Argentine stage play, because it was written by Buenos Aires poet Manuel José de Lavardén, it was premiered in Buenos Aires, and its plot was inspired by an historical episode of the early colonization of the Río de la Plata Basin: the destruction of Sancti Spiritu colony by aboriginals in 1529.
 La Ranchería theatre operated until its destruction in a fire in 1792.
 The second theatre stage in Buenos Aires was Teatro Coliseo, opened in 1804 during the term of Viceroy Rafael de Sobremonte.
 It was the nation's longest-continuously operating stage.

 The musical creator of the Argentine National Anthem, Blas Parera, earned fame as a theatre score writer during the early 19th century.
 The genre suffered during the regime of Juan Manuel de Rosas, though it flourished alongside the economy later in the century.
 The national government gave Argentine theatre its initial impulse with the establishment of the Colón Theatre, in 1857, which hosted classical and operatic, as well as stage performances.
 Antonio Petalardo's successful 1871 gambit on the opening of the Teatro Opera, inspired others to fund the growing art in Argentina.

 The 1874 murder of Juan Moreira, a persecuted troubadour, provided dramatists with a new hero.
-Possessing all the elements of tragedy, the anecdote inspired Eduardo Gutiérrez's 1884 play Juan Moreira, and the work made the gaucho, the inspiration for the Argentine stage in subsequent years.
-Spanish literature began to overtake the gaucho, following the 1897 relocation to Argentina of Spanish theatre producer María Guerrero, and her company, who popularized professional stage theatre in the country.
-Making the Teatro Odeón a nerve center for the medium, her evolved stagecraft led to the creation of the national stage, the Cervantes Theatre, in 1921.
+Possessing all the elements of tragedy, the anecdote inspired Eduardo Gutiérrez's 1884 play Juan Moreira, and the work made the gaucho.
+Gaucho's appeared frequently on the Argentine stage in subsequent years.
+Spanish literature and influence began to overtake the gaucho, following the 1897 relocation to Argentina of Spanish theatre producer María Guerrero, and her company, who popularized professional stage theatre in the country.
+Making the Teatro Odeón a nerve centre for the medium, her evolved stagecraft led to the creation of the national stage, the Cervantes Theatre, in 1921.